saterus/haskell_talk/index.md

 Generalize this transformation into a typeclass called a Functor.

-Functors are parameterized by f, which is a type of kind "* -> *".
+Functors are parameterized by f, which is also a type of kind "* -> *".

 ~~~~ {.haskell}
 class Functor f where